Shakil Afridi: U.S. response

 The retired official said that Afridi had been recruited long before the bin Laden mission as part of a separate intelligence effort to get information about suspected terrorists in Abbottabad and the surrounding area.
 "The plan was to use vaccinations as a way to get the blood of terrorism suspects in the villages."
 Afridi made no attempt to obtain DNA from the residents of the bin Laden compound.
 The report that he did so was a hurriedly put together "CIA cover story creating 'facts'" in a clumsy attempt to protect Aziz and his real mission.
 "Now we have the consequences", the retired official said.
 "A great humanitarian project to do something meaningful for the peasants has been compromised as a cynical hoax."
 Afridi's conviction was overturned, but he remains in prison on a murder charge.

 James Curran, dean of the Rollins School of Public Health at Emory University, stated that spy agencies should consider the consequences of using health care institutions for their own ends: "It is always important to disassociate public health missions from wartime or spy missions that could disrupt the bonds of community trust."

+Deputy Spokesperson of US State Department Vedant Patel has said that there is no update regarding Dr. Shakeel Afridi.

 Protest by aid groups

 Humanitarian organisations, including Médecins Sans Frontières, protested the use of a medical charity for espionage purposes believing it would cause suspicion of such organisations in the future and endanger personnel working on such projects claiming 'threatened immunisation work around the world'.

-May 2012 the Access to Justice Through Legal Aid and Welfare Organisation Peshawar named a panel of lawyers to defend Dr Afridi in his appeal against his conviction.
+In May 2012 the Access to Justice Through Legal Aid and Welfare Organisation Peshawar named a panel of lawyers to defend Dr Afridi in his appeal against his conviction.